lujig/lapuda/README_en.md

 For a better experience, the user can add the programme directory to the environment variable **PATH**, alternatively.

+At present, the program supports Chinese and English, and the default is Chinese.
+The user can change the language in the output, figure, and interface respectively by changing the key-value of the dictionary variable **language** in doc/text.py.

 ## Usage

 dfpsr.py: